Tips for writing your teacher training personal statement

 Include genuine and realistic reasons for wanting to teach

-In your personal statement, you’ll need to outline the reasons you want to teach.
-It’s important these reasons are compelling.
+You’ll need to outline the reasons you want to teach.
+These reasons should be compelling.
 Applicants regularly reel out clichés, for example: 'I want to give back to society' or 'I want to help children'.
-These may be true, but what is it exactly you want to give back, and how does teaching help children?
+Although true, what is it exactly you want to give back, and how does teaching help children?

 Your reasons need to be developed and realistic.
-Teaching kids algebra isn’t going to solve the world’s problems, but it might make a difference to individual lives, but how so?
+Teaching kids algebra isn’t going to solve the world’s problems.
+It might make a difference to individual lives, but how so?
 Don’t forget teaching has a lot to offer you too.
 Show your awareness of that.

 Demonstrate your understanding of the challenges and rewards involved

 Teaching can be a challenging profession – make sure you show your recognition of this.
 But, it can also be an extremely rewarding experience, so don’t forget to include the positives.

 Show how your experience in schools helped you to understand the role of a teacher